FAQ

 On the surface, it might seem so.
 Autocorrelation means that volatility persists.
 Mean reversion means that high values tend to move lower (toward the average) and low values tend to move higher (toward the average).
 One can think of both phenomena as coexisting in this manner: Suppose that the average yearly temperature for a city is 55 degrees.
 It is now August, and we are in the midst of a heat wave, with several consecutive days of over-90-degree temperatures.
 If we were to try to predict the temperature for, say, next week, we would hardly forecast 55, as it would be highly likely that the warm weather would persist for a while longer.
 However, eventually, the seasons change, autumn arrives, and with it, comes a return to cooler readings.
 As with temperature, severe levels of volatility might cluster, or persist, for some time, but, eventually, they always return, or revert, to the mean.

-It is expected that there will be a risk premium embedded within the VolContract futures such that a seller could gain a small amount daily for accepting theoretically unlimited risk.
+It is expected that there will be a risk premium embedded within the RealVol futures such that a seller could gain a small amount daily for accepting theoretically unlimited risk.
 Therefore, yes, we expect a vibrant market on both sides.

-To hedge an options book, can I put on a VolContract futures hedge and leave it until expiration?
+To reduce the risk of an options book, can I put on a RealVol futures offset and leave it until expiration?

 Yes, there are two potential ways:

-- First, if there is a correlation between volatility and the direction of the underlying.
+• First, if there is a correlation between volatility and the direction of the underlying.
 For example, historically, as the equity market falls, volatility increases, and vice versa.
 We call this a strong negative correlation (markets fall and volatility rises; markets rise and volatility falls).
 In some commodities there is a strong positive correlation (markets rise and volatility rises; markets fall and volatility falls).
 In some assets, like currencies, there is little correlation between price movement and volatility.
-Currencies would not be a good candidate for spreading futures with VolContract futures, as reliably repeatable results would be unlikely over periods of time.
+Currencies would not be a good candidate for spreading futures with RealVol futures, as reliably repeatable results would be unlikely over periods of time.

 Users